-2.64 As noted in the SS on Solvency II approvals (SS15/15), as part of deriving the MA, it is anticipated that firms may seek to use internal credit assessments to assign a rating category.
+2.64 As part of deriving the MA, it is anticipated that firms may seek to use internal credit assessments to assign a rating category.
 The PRA expects firms to be able to demonstrate that any internal credit assessment used meets the MA eligibility conditions and the expectations in SS3/17 as set out in paragraph 2.7A above.